ccsb-scripps/AutoDock-GPU/doc/readme/readme_users.md

 Other configurations likely work as well, but are untested.

-## Keep in mind that before compiling
+## To keep in mind before compiling

 **The corresponding environmental variables must be defined**
 * CPU accelerator : `$(INTELOCLSDKROOT)`